Volunteering at the Shelter

-Experience is not required, and we have volunteer opportunities for people of all skill levels and interests.
-Please visit our Current Volunteer Positions page for descriptions of current volunteer positions.
-Training and instructing on safety protocols will be provided at the orientation, and throughout volunteer service, depending on the volunteer opportunity.
+Experience is not required, and we have volunteer opportunities for people of all skill levels and interests!
+Training and instructing on safety protocols will be provided during volunteer on-boarding, and throughout volunteer service, depending on the volunteer opportunity.

 You must be 18 years old to volunteer at the shelter.
-If you are under 18, you are welcome to volunteer at the shelter accompanied by a supervising adult.
+If you are under 18, you are welcome to volunteer at the shelter accompanied by a trained, and supervising adult.

 If you are interested in earning volunteer hours as a Court-Appointed Community Service Worker, please visit this page.

 How to Become a Volunteer

-Volunteers are integral to the operations at the Animal Services Shelter!
+Volunteers are integral to the operations at the Animal Services Adoption Center!
 Becoming a volunteer requires a willingness to become involved, availability, and commitment to the Animal Services mission and purpose.

 Willingness to Become Involved

-Volunteers make a huge difference in the quality of life of our shelter animals.
+Volunteers make a huge difference in the quality of life of our shelter pets.
 To become involved, no experience is necessary – just a willingness to become involved!

 Attend an Orientation Session

-The Animal Services Shelter is open to the public from 11:00 AM to 5:00 PM every day except Wednesday, and Government Holidays.
-Typically, volunteer hours are every day between 8:00 AM and 5:00 PM with the most help needed on weekdays.
-Availability varies slightly depending on the volunteer position, and we are able to accommodate most schedules
+The Animal Services Adoption Center is open to the public from 11:00 AM to 5:00 PM every day by appointment only, and closed on Government Holidays.
+Typically, volunteer hours are every day between 9:00 AM and 5:00 PM, with the most help needed on weekdays.
+Availability varies depending on the volunteer position, and we are able to accommodate most schedules.

 Animals live in the moment, and each visit from a volunteer is meaningful!
 Any level of commitment is welcome and appreciated, however we hope that you will be active in your volunteer service if you join our team.
 We are looking for volunteers that can spend time with our pets for at least a couple shifts per month.
 Certain positions may require specific time commitments – please refer to the Current Volunteer Positions page for more information.